 Declining Funds and Pressure from Right Takes Toll on Dutch Universities

 Under pressure from the populist right and facing shrinking budgets, Dutch universities are not having a stellar moment.
-What does this mean for the future of internationalism in the Netherlands and institutions like Wittenborg University of Applied Sciences with its high number of foreign students and where the entire curriculum is taught in English?
+What does this mean for the future of internationalism in the Netherlands and institutions like WUAS with its high number of foreign students and where the entire curriculum is taught in English?
 Can it withstand the pressure from the right?

 Wittenborg’s Vice President of Corporate Affairs, Dr Jan-Albert Dop, believes instead of competing, institutions like Wittenborg should seek cooperation both in the Netherlands and abroad.
 He refers to the Van Rijn Commission’s long-awaited report which says that financial incentives in universities are undermining quality and creating unnecessary and unwanted competition.
 “It supports the need to strengthen research in HBO (universities of applied sciences) with a clear emphasis on master's degrees.”